wbrozas/textRamAlpha/README.md

 I hacked this up at a hackathon (hackru 2012) and won "Han Shot First Solo" for best hack by a one man team.
 I used Twilio with python to run this code and accept text messages and return reductions.
-Note: This was written in one night and has bugs (Especially in division)
+Note: This was written in one night (does not follow proper coding conventions, tabs, newlines ...) and has bugs (Especially in division)

 Input Format: All chars should be separated by spaces, operators are +-*/!()